aptech/docs/docs/CR-h5create.rst

         - :code:`"int32"`
         - :code:`"uint64"`
         - :code:`"uint32"`

         Default is :code:`"double"`.

     :type datatype: string

-    :param chunk_size: with the same dimensions as the data set, specifying the size of the chunks of data that will be created in the file.
+    :param chunk_size: with the same dimensions as the dataset, specifying the size of the chunks of data that will be created in the file.
     :type chunk_size: matrix or array

+    :returns: **retcode** (*scalar*) - 0 if successful, non-zero otherwise.

 Remarks
 -------